Valgueiro/easyproxy/README.md

 ## TODO list
 * [x] Create a cli
+* [ ] Read about the proxy protocol to understand what needs to be
-* [ ] Create a template command that returns a valid envoy configuration
+* [ ] Start accepting a simple HTTP proxy request
-* [ ] Add the possibility of adding allowed hosts
+* [ ] Enable setting allowed hosts
 * [ ] Add the possibility to add basic auth
 * [ ] Create a run command that creates a template with the options and spins up an envoy
 * [ ] (?)
 Try to create a test with it to check if it can be used properly and think about this requirement